simul/simul.github.io/unity/index.md

 **Speed**: Determines how quickly Time changes when in-game.

-**Diagnostics**: A set of overlays for debugging.
-Of particular interest is "Show Celestial Display", which tracks the motion of the Sun and Moon in the sky.

-**Simulation Time Rain:** Set true or false - if true, rain falls at simulation speeds - faster if time is progressing more quickly.
+**Sim Time Rain:** If true, rain falls at simulation speeds (and even faster if time is progressing more quickly).
 If false, rain falls relative to real time.

+**Cosmic Background**: Image for use as the cosmic background.

+**Moon Texture**: Texture to be applied to the moon.

+**Find Constellation**: Find a star constellation at given coordinates.

+**GPU Level**: Sets depth of profiling tree for GPU.

+**CPU Level**: Sets depth of profiling tree for CPU.

-**Performance** If true, this enables CPU and GPU profiling for trueSKY.
-The results will be updated every few frames, and shown in the text area beneath the "Performance" checkbox.
-The sliders "CPU level" and "GPU level" let you set the depth of the profiling tree for CPU and GPU respectively.
+**Profiling** If true, enables CPU and GPU profiling for trueSKY.
+The results will be updated every few frames, and shown in the text area beneath the "Profiling" checkbox.

 The Sky Sequence
 ---------------